IVAs (Individual Voluntary Arrangements): What are they and how do you get one?

 The amount of debt that can be written off with an IVA very much depends on personal circumstances, such as your current employment status, debt level and disposable income.
 The maximum is 90% of unsecured debt but the average is around 60%.

-There are 4 ways to apply for an IVA.
-1: Call us on 0800 193 1024.
+There are 4 ways to apply for a Trust Deed, the equivalent of an IVA in Scotland.
+1: Call us on 0141 456 0430.
 2: Apply online here.
-3: Chat with us on live chat.
+3: Chat with us on WhatsApp.
 4: Apply through our Facebook page.
-The IVA application process is very simple and can be setup in as little as 24 hours.
-The speed usually depends on how quickly you can get information to us.
+The Protected Trust Deed application process is usually straightforward and can be setup in as little as 24 hours.
+The speed usually depends on how quickly you can get information to us, at a rate you are comfortable with.

 I’m thinking about an IVA.
 But what happens if I have no money spare at the end of the month?